deepsea-inria/sptl/doc/sptl.md

 --------------------

 Parallel-for loops give us the ability to process in parallel over a specified range of iterates.
-However, often, we want to, say, take the sum of a given sequence of numbers, or perhaps, find the lowest point in a given set of points in two-dimensional space.
+However, often, we rather want to compute the sum of a given sequence of numbers or to find the lowest point in a given set of points in two-dimensional space.
 The problem is that the parallel-for loop is the wrong tool for this job, because it is not safe to use a parallel-for loop to accumulate a value in a shared